Volkswagen California new car review

 Driving experience

 Some of Volkswagen's popular engines feature here.
 Things kick off with two conventional units, the 150PS 2.0 TDI diesel most will continue to choose, or a petrol powerplant, the 204PS 2.0-litre TSI, though that isn't going to be cheap to run.
 If efficiency is uppermost in your mind, consider the 1.5-litre eHybrid Plug-in petrol model, which has enough EV battery range for regular local school runs and shopping trips.
-The PHEV version comes with 4MOTION 4WD too - which will be a boon on slippery campsites.
-The height's compatible with garages and multi-storey car parks.
+The 245PS PHEV version comes with 4MOTION 4WD too - which will be a boon on slippery campsites - and goes 56 miles on a charge.
+Across the range, the height's compatible with garages and multi-storey car parks.

 Around town and on narrow country roads, like the Multivan MPV it's based on, the California feels the prodigious size that it is, but as advertised, it's much more car-like than the previous generation van-based model.
 Potholes and speed humps no longer send tremors through the body structure because that chassis is now so much stiffer.
 Plus the suspension set-up's been optimised and is available with extra cost Dynamic Chassis Control adaptive damping if you want it.
 Roll through the bends has been reduced by about 25% and the steering is far more direct, though doesn't have much feedback.
 Should you be running late for the school run, you can actually even drive with a bit of enthusiasm and you sit a little further back than in the old California, in a driving position that's less upright.